DevOps-Cert/linuxsystemadministration/README.md

 To create the working folders to be consistent in /tmp; use ```mkdir /tmp/{1..9}.{1..9}```
 ### Layout of drives
-The disk layout will be as follows for lb40 and is reflected in Vagrantfile supplied (to avoid confusion and drive re-use between exercises as well as partitioning for exercises):
+Virtualbox restricts us to 15 hard drives.
+The disk layout will be as follows for lb40 and is reflected in Vagrantfile supplied to avoid confusion and drive re-use between exercises as well as partitioning for exercises:
 1. /dev/sda VagrantRoot
 2. /dev/sdb ubuntu cloud fs
 3. /dev/sdc 1000MB will be for partition practicing and other non-persistent across boot stuff